machinexa2/XSSTerminal/README.md

 4. Both Go and Python3 version are available.

 ## Python3 or Golang?
 Its obviously your choice!
 Python3 has easy syntax and lot of features are present!
-Go on the other hand is quite memory friendly.
+Go on the other hand is quite fast.
 Python3 code is most developed and stable.
 Go version is in development.
 Please open pull requests to make go version better!

 ## Installation: